Constitution of the Ottoman Empire: Background

 The Ottoman Constitution was introduced after a series of reforms were promulgated in 1839 during the Tanzimat era.
 The goal of the Tanzimat era was to reform the Ottoman Empire under the auspices of Westernization.
-In the context of the reforms, Western educated Armenians of the Ottoman Empire drafted the Armenian National Constitution in 1863.
+In the context of the reforms, Western-educated Armenians of the Ottoman Empire drafted the Armenian National Constitution in 1863.
 The Ottoman Constitution of 1876 was under direct influence of the Armenian National Constitution and its authors.
-The Ottoman Constitution of 1876 itself was drawn up by Western educated Ottoman Armenian Krikor Odian, who was the advisor of Midhat Pasha.
+The Ottoman Constitution of 1876 itself was drawn up by Western-educated Ottoman Armenian Krikor Odian, who was the advisor of Midhat Pasha.

 Attempts at reform within the empire had long been made.
 Under the reign of Sultan Selim III, there was a vision of actual reform.
-Selim tried to address the military's failure to effectively function in battle; even the basics of fighting were lacking, and military leaders lacked ability to command.
+Selim tried to address the military's failure to effectively function in battle; even the basics of fighting were lacking, and military leaders lacked the ability to command.
 Eventually his efforts led to his assassination by the Janissaries.
 This action soon led to Mahmud II becoming Sultan.
-Mahmud can be considered to be the "first real Ottoman reformer", since he took a substantive stand against the Janissaries by removing them as an obstacle in the Auspicious Incident.
+Mahmud can be considered the "first real Ottoman reformer", since he took a substantive stand against the janissaries by removing them as an obstacle in the Auspicious Incident.

-This led to what was known as The Tanzimat era, which lasted from 1839 to 1876.
-This era was defined as an effort of reform to distribute power from the Sultan (even trying to remove his efforts) to the newly formed government led by a Parliament.
+This led to what was known as the Tanzimat, which lasted from 1839 to 1876.
+This era was defined as an effort of reform to distribute power from the Sultan (even trying to remove his efforts) to the newly formed government led by a parliament.
 These were the intentions of the Sublime Porte, which included the newly formed government.
 The purpose of the Tanzimat era was reform, but mainly, to divert power from the Sultan to the Sublime Porte.
 The first indefinable act of the Tanzimat period was when Sultan Abdülmecid I issued the Edict of Gülhane.
 This document or statement expressed the principles that the liberal statesmen wanted to become an actual reality.
 The Tanzimat politicians wanted to prevent the empire from falling completely into ruin.

-During this time the Tanzimat had three different sultans: Abdülmecid I (1839–1861), Abdülaziz I (1861–1876), and Murad V (who only lasted three months in 1876).
+During this time the Tanzimat had three different sultans: Abdülmecid I (1839–1861), Abdülaziz (1861–1876), and Murad V (who only lasted three months in 1876).
 During the Tanzimat period, the man from the Ottoman Empire with the most respect in Europe was Midhat Pasha.
 Midhat dreamed of an Empire in which "there would be neither Muslim nor non-Muslim but only Ottomans".
 Such ideology led to the formation of groups such as the Young Ottomans and the Committee of Union and Progress (who merged with the Ottoman Unity Society).
 These movements attempted to bring about real reform not by means of edicts and promises, but by concrete action.
 Even after Abdulhamid II suspended the constitution, it was still printed in the salname, or yearbooks made by the Ottoman government.

 Johann Strauss, author of "A Constitution for a Multilingual Empire: Translations of the Kanun-ı Esasi and Other Official Texts into Minority Languages", wrote that the Constitution of Belgium and the Constitution of Prussia (1850) "seem to have influenced the Ottoman Constitution".